Call our friendly team

 Maintenance tips to keep your paddock at its best

-Regular paddock care ensures your pasture provides a dense and nutritious sward which in turn avoids having to excessively overseed and fertilise.
+Regular paddock care ensures your pasture provides a dense and nutritious sward which in turn avoids having to be excessively overseeded and fertilised.
 It also helps keep weeds to a minimum and the soil free from parasites.

-• Clear horse droppings across the paddock and in the stable on a daily basis
+• Clear horse manure across the paddock and in the stable on a daily basis

 While this isn’t a job anyone is looking forward to, it’s absolutely essential for the health of your paddock grass.
-Removing droppings on a daily, or at least a very regular basis, will massively reduce the number of parasites in the paddock.
+Removing droppings on a daily basis, or at least a very regular basis, will massively reduce the number of parasites in the paddock.

 You won’t be able to fully remove all parasites from your paddock but removing manure quickly can help minimise the number of parasites drastically.
 Worm eggs, in particular, thrive in horse manure, so removing it regularly also helps remove their optimal environment.